-9.1 Limited Term Contracts (LTC)
+9.1 LIMITED TERM CONTRACTS (LTC)

-Where possible, subject to 9.2.2.1, limited term contracts will be offered in order to temporarily replace regular faculty who are on a leave of absence.
-The following situations:
+Where possible, subject to 9.2.2.1, limited term contracts will be offered in The following situations:

 - a) For the temporary replacement of encumbered work.
-Work is considered to be encumbered when the work is part of the assignment of a regular faculty member who is on a reassignment or leave from their regular position leave from their regular position or is on reassignment. - b) For carrying out unencumbered work, Wwhere VIU and the Association VIUFA agree that such an offer is warranted, limited term contracts may be offered when the work is unencumbered.
+Work is considered to be encumbered when the work is part of the assignment of a regular faculty member who is on leave from their regular position or is on reassignment. - b) For carrying out unencumbered work, where VIU and VIUFA agree that such an offer is warranted.

 Limited term contract faculty are expected to perform the full duties of a regular faculty member.
-Limited term contract offerings postings will not be withheld for reasons related to budget or a review of the pool of potential or actual candidates.
+Limited term contract postings will not be withheld for reasons related to budget or a review of the pool of potential or actual candidates.

-- 9.1.1 The appropriate dean shall work with the affected department to identify, at least 3 months prior to the start date of such a contract, the amount of such work available, and to post the number and type of positions, the amount of work for each position, and the duration of any the limited term contracts. - 9.1.2 An LTC posting may be waived if there are one or more qualified temporary faculty in the department who have expressed an interest. - 9.1.13 The limited term contracts may be terminated before the expiry date of the stipulated term, upon the early return of the incumbent; to be effective at the end of the semester closest to that return date.
-The limited term contracts LTC Instructor will be entitled to at least two months' notice, or pay in lieu of notice, of such early termination.
+- 9.1.1 The appropriate dean shall work with the affected department to identify, at least 3 months prior to the start date of such a contract, the work available, and to post the number and type of positions, the amount of work for each position, and the duration of the limited term contracts. - 9.1.2 An LTC posting may be waived if there are one or more qualified temporary faculty in the department who have expressed an interest. - 9.1.3 The limited term contracts may be terminated before the expiry date of the stipulated term, upon the early return of the incumbent, to be effective at the end of the semester closest to that return date.
+The LTC Instructor will be entitled to at least two months' notice, or pay in lieu of notice, of such early termination.